Enkidu: Civilization against nomadic life

-He kissed his beloved son, He struck his hated son.

-As Jeffrey H. Tigay writes in his book The Evolution of the Gilgamesh Epic:
+As Jeffrey H. Tigay wrote in his book, The Evolution of the Gilgamesh Epic:

 Modern rediscovery

 The first translation of the Epic of Gilgamesh was produced in the early 1870s by George Smith, a scholar at the British Museum, who published the Flood story from Tablet XI in 1880 under the title The Chaldean Account of Genesis.
 There, Enkidu's name was originally misread as Eabani.